-In view of the amendments to the SGX-ST Catalist Rules, effective from 1 January 2022, which requires the re-appointment of directors who have served the Board beyond nine years from the date of their first appointment to be subjected to a twotier shareholders voting in order to be considered independent, the Company has put in place the two-tier shareholders voting for any retiring Independent Director who has been a director for an aggregate period of more than 9 years seeking re-election in the annual general meetings held from 2020 onwards.
-The shareholders had at the annual general meeting of the Company held on 29 September 2020 ("FY2020 AGM"), approved the resolution on the continuation of Mr Leow Wee Kia Clement as an Independent Director until the earlier of (i) his retirement or his resignation, or (ii) the conclusion of the Company's third annual general meeting following the FY2020 AGM.
+In view of the amendments to the SGX-ST Catalist Rules, effective from 1 January 2022, which requires the re-appointment of directors who have served the Board beyond nine years from the date of their first appointment to be subjected to a two-tier shareholders voting in order to be considered independent, the Company has put in place the two-tier shareholders voting for any retiring Independent Director who has been a director for an aggregate period of more than 9 years seeking re-election in the annual general meetings held from 2020 onwards.
+The shareholders had at the annual general meeting of the Company held on 29 September 2020 ("FY2020 AGM"), approved the resolution on the continuation of Mr Leow Wee Kia Clement as an Independent Director until the earlier of (i) his retirement or his resignation, or (ii) the conclusion of the Company's third annual general meeting following the FY2020 AGM and at the general meeting of the Company held on 28 July 2021 ("FY2021 AGM"), approved the resolution on the Company's third annual general meeting following the FY2020 AGM and at the general meeting of the Company held on 28 July 2021 ("FY2021 AGM"), approved the resolution on the continuation of Mr Wong Kok Seong as an Independent Director until the earlier of (ii) the conclusion of the Company's third annual general meeting following the FY2021 AGM.

-Each of the NC member who is an Independent Director have abstained from participating in the assessment and review of his own independence status.
+Each of the NC members who is an Independent Director has abstained from participating in the assessment and review of his own independence status.